 He had a number of children and it is thought that he intended for his eldest son, also named Thuthmosis, to succeed him.
 However, Thuthmosis junior died before his father and Amenhotep IV (Akhenaten) was named as his heir.
 It is sometimes proposed that Amenhotep III was also the father of Smenkhare who ruled Egypt briefly after Akhenaten.

-It is thought that Sitamun, Henuttaneb, Isis, Nebetah and Beket-Aten were the daughters of Amenhotep III and Queen Tiy.
+It is supposed that Sitamun, Henuttaneb, Isis, Nebetah and Beket-Aten were the daughters of Amenhotep III and Queen Tiy.
 Sitamun, Isis and Henuttaneb are regularly depicted with their mother and father and Sitamun and Isis were both given the title “Great Wife” when they married their father.
-Nebetah only appears with her family once in a group of a colossal limestone statues at Medinet Habu in which Amenhotep III and Tiy are depicted along with Henuttaneb, Nebetah and another princess (whose name has been damaged).
+Nebetah only appears with her family once in a group of colossal limestone statues at Medinet Habu in which Amenhotep III and Tiy are depicted, along with Henuttaneb, Nebetah and another princess (whose name has been damaged).
 Beket-Aten appears in a relief on an Amarna Tomb which is generally dated to between year nine and twelve of the reign of his successor, Akhetaten.

 New Kingdom pharaohs were expected to prove their military prowess to their subjects.
-However, there was little need for military strength during his reign as no-one dared mount a significant challenge to the might of Egypt at this time.
+However, there was little need for military strength during his reign.
+No-one dared mount a significant challenge to the might of Egypt at this time.
 There was a minor expedition into Nubia during the fifth year of his reign.
 Although this was recorded as a great triumph in inscriptions near Aswan and at Konosso in Nubia, it seems to have been little more than a brief trip south of the fifth cataract to remind the Nubians that he was boss.
 He boasts that he slaughtered many Nubians during a later rebellion at Ibhet, but it is thought that he did not actually attend the battle, instead leaving it in the capable hands of his son.

 Amenhotep III celebrated three Heb Sed (jubilee) festivals, in years 30, 34, and 37 of his reign.
 He built a festival hall specifically for these celebrations in his Malkata palace which he named Per-Hay (“House of Rejoicing”).
 A clay docket from the Malkata palace suggests that Amenhotep III died in the 39th year of his rule (when he was perhaps only 45 years old).

-During the reign of Amenhotep III Egypt began to export her culture and goods throughout the Mediterranean and the Near East.
+During the reign of Amenhotep III, Egypt began to export her culture and goods throughout the Mediterranean and the Near East.
 He was in regular correspondence with the Babylonians, the Mitanni and the Arzawa and foreign place names (particularly those of mainland Greece) began to appear in inscriptions with greater regularity.
 Examples of his diplomatic correspondence with the rulers of Assyria, Mitanni, Babylon, and Hatti was discovered in the archive of Amarna Letters.

 The letters to Amenhotep III show that his neighbours made frequent requests for gold and other gifts (for example letters from Tushratta, King of Mitanni (EA17 and EA23) and the letters from Yabitiri the Governor of Joppa and Gaza).
 In one, (EA3 from Kadashman-Enlil I of Babylon) the correspondence refers to Amenhotep’s refusal to offer one of his daughters as a bride.
 This refusal would certainly have been prudent as it could have given the foreign king (or his offspring by the Egyptian princess) a claim to the throne of Egypt, but it also indicates the standing of Egypt in the ancient world as the Babylonians were certainly not a weak power.